hamed-shirbandi/hamed-shirbandi/README.md

+I am a .NET Back-End developer with over 8 years of experience who's passionate about learning new technologie I specialize in web development and have professional experience working with C#, ASP.NET MVC, ASP.NET Web API, Blazor.
+I also have good knowledge in DDD, CQRS, ES, Microservices.

-I am a .Net developer.
-Currently i'm free and like to work remotely.
+> Currently i'm free and like to work remotely.
 If you think we can work together so just let me know.

 #### Find me around the web :